East Side High School (Newark, New Jersey): Controversy

 In June 2007, the Newark Public Schools superintendent made the decision to block out a kiss between two male students out of the high school's yearbook.
 New Jersey gay rights group, Garden State Equality, demanded that the superintendent publicly apologize, saying "The school district's erasure of this student and his boyfriend is a tragic metaphor of the school district trying to erase the lesbian and gay community from its schools, and we won't stand for it."
 By the end of June, the district changed its mind about the photo, issuing a statement in which it apologized to Jackson, stated that copies of the yearbook would be reissued and affirming that the district respects its diversity and "supports all our students, regardless of race, gender, ethnic background or sexual orientation".

 Administration

 The school's principal is Carlos Rodriguez.
-His core administration team includes four vice principals.
+His core administration team includes five vice principals.